3DCoded/3MS/docs/experimental/cutter.md

+---
+status: deprecated
+---

 # Filament Cutter

 Filament cutters completely remove the hassle of tip shaping and can allow for even faster toolchanges.

+!!! info "Inactive"
+    The goal of the 3MS is to be as simple as possible.
+Adding a filament cutter adds another layer of complexity.
+For now, it is recommended to either use [Tip Shaping](tipshaping.md) or try out the [No Tip Shaping](notip.md) feature.
+See [Materials](materials.md) for which feature you should use for each of your materials.

 !!! info
     This page, and the features mentioned on it, are in develpment